Ladvien/ladvien.github.io/_posts/2019-01-24-deep-learning-natural-language-processing-toxic-comment-detector-mechanization-prep.md

 For this particular project, I decided to go with a CentOS 7 distribution.

-For those of you who know me; I'm not betraying Arch Linxu, however, this project will by using MongoDB and there's a bit of drama going on.
+For those of you who know me; I'm not betraying Arch Linxu, however, this project will be using MongoDB and there's a bit of drama going on.

 * https://lists.archlinux.org/pipermail/arch-dev-public/2019-January/029430.html
 * https://techcrunch.com/2018/10/16/mongodb-switches-up-its-open-source-license/